-This function creates an HTML content and sends it as content of an HTTP response message, it's sole purpose is being called by processGet() in response to a GET /votes HTTP request.
+This function creates an HTML content and sends it as content of an HTTP response message, its sole purpose is being called by processGet(), in response to a GET /votes HTTP request.

-The created HTML content is an unnumbered list tag () with buttons calling JavaScript voteFor() function to cast votes (by calling web services) and the current votes for each candidate.
+The created HTML content is an unnumbered list tag () with buttons calling JavaScript voteFor() function to cast votes (by calling web services), and the current votes for each candidate.
 The JavaScript voteFor() function receives the candidate number as argument, first candidate is number one.

-In addition, the current HTTP accesses counter value is also provided.
+In addition, the current HTTP accesses counter value is also included in the content.